RecipeShare Test Kitchen

 We use affiliate links, which may earn us a small commission at no extra cost to you.

-In a medium bowl, combine oats, egg whites, banana, cottage cheese, cinnamon, and sugar.
+In a mixing bowl, combine oats, egg whites, mashed banana, cottage cheese, cinnamon, sugar, and salt.

-Spoon about one-quarter of the batter into the pan and cook for 1–2 minutes until golden brown.
+Spoon one-quarter of the batter per oatcake and cook for 2 to 3 minutes until the base is golden.

 5/7/2025